Log In

 1. Set money aside for non-negotiable expenses

 Generosity for others and buying gifts your loved ones will adore can tempt us to overspend.
-However, it's important to make sure that you prioritise paying your rent, utility bills and other important financial commitments first, before digging into these funds and then not being able to cover it later.
+However, it's important to make sure that you prioritise paying your rent, utility bills and other important financial commitments first.

 Let’s start with the obvious.
-We’re talking rent and utilities at a minimum, but you'll also want to have enough cash for things like groceries, transport, healthcare or medical needs, and any debt repayments (e.g. car finance and credit card balances).
+We’re talking rent and utilities at a minimum.
+You'll also want to have enough money for things like groceries, transport, healthcare, and any debt repayments (e.g. car finance and credit cards).

 The easiest way to set aside money for these important expenses would be to set up a separate bank account where money goes as soon as your income lands each week/fortnight/month.